amillionbouncyballs/PlayStationDiscImageTools/README.md

 ### 04_tagPs2IsosWithIDs.py

+#### Purpose
+Interrogates and renames PS2 .ISO files to include the product ID so that the cover images match the game and are shown via CFW / webMAN MOD.

 #### What / How
 Run this in a directory with one or more **PS2** games as ISO files and it will analyse the file to determine the product ID then add that to the filename.